-When you are diagnosed with an autoimmune disease, there are often two pieces of advice that are offered by doctors.
-Regardless of which condition we have, one of these is always to reduce stress.
-But wait a minute, we’ve just received a new diagnosis, with new lifestyle changes, and an uncertain future… how are we supposed to reduce stress?!
-This article will outline 5 simple steps for stress relief and includes a free printable workbook.
+When diagnosed with an autoimmune disease, doctors always advise you to reduce stress.
+But wait a minute, we just received a new diagnosis, with new lifestyle changes, and an uncertain future… how are we supposed to reduce stress?!
+This post will walk you through what I do to keep stress at a minimum.

-In my house, my husband and I are especially in tune with stress as we both have autoimmune diseases.
-Crohn’s disease (my husband’s condition) can be triggered or worsened by stress, and I definitely notice my celiac symptoms are magnified when I’m experiencing stress.
-In addition, autoimmune disease onset can be triggered by stress; we do not intend to collect any more autoimmune diseases than we already have!
+In my house, my partner and I are especially in tune with stress as we both have autoimmune diseases.
+Crohn's disease (my partner’s condition) can be triggered or worsened by stress, and I definitely notice my celiac symptoms are magnified when I’m experiencing stress.
+In addition, stress can trigger new autoimmune diseases -- we do not intend to collect any more than we already have!

-Here are 5 strategies we can take to find stress relief in our lives.
-Each one focuses on a different facet – stress in our environment, stressful situations, relationships, self-care, and mindset.
-I recommend starting with small changes and choosing just one strategy each week, until gradually you’ve created new habits and environmental changes to improve your overall stress level.
+Here are 5 strategies my partner and I take to minimize stressors in our lives.
+Each one focuses on a different facet -- stress in our environment, stressful situations, relationships, self-care, and mindset.
+I recommend starting with small changes and choosing just one strategy each week, until gradually you create new habits and environmental changes to improve your overall stress level.

-Now that we’ve printed our workbooks and are ready to follow along, let’s get started.
+Now that we printed our workbooks and are ready to follow along, let’s get started.

 1. Take a minimalist approach with possessions.

 "Strive not to get more done, but to have less to do." - Francine Jay

 When we have fewer things in our home, we have less laundry, less cleaning, less maintenance, and more time for self-care and relaxation.
 Minimalism means living with fewer possessions to decrease the overwhelm of day-to-day chores.